 The onscreen keyboard "onboard" is preinstalled.
-It opens automatically on touch panels when a text field in the web browser is selected.
+It opens automatically on touch panels when a text field in the web browser firefox is selected.
 It can be manually opened by pressing the icon on the desktop.
 When using a keyboard, onboard will automatically hide itself for a configurable time.
-If onboard should not be loaded automatically at startup of the fluxbox, the lines belonging to the onscreen keyboard in the file ~/.fluxbox/startup have to be commented out.
-On the next start of the fluxbox, the change takes effect.
-Other settings of the onscreen keyboard can be made by opening the preferences of the program.
 To get to the preferences, you can click on the symbol on the bottom on the right side.